 CRPO’s Professional Practice Standard 1.9: Referral, states that a member may “self-refer” a client from one practice to another, in certain circumstances.
 The key is allowing the client to make an informed choice and not taking advantage of an existing professional relationship in order to secure more business.
 This Standard also provides a description of what a self-referral is, when a self-referral may be made, safeguards to avoid a conflict of interest as well as exceptions.

-Some employers may not allow members to self-refer clients to their private practice.
-In this case, members should act in accordance with their employer’s policies; the College generally does not get involved in employer-employee issues.
+Some employers may not allow registrants to self-refer clients to their private practice.
+In this case, registrants should act in accordance with their employer’s policies; the College generally does not get involved in employer-employee issues.

 Please consult Standard 1:9: Referral, for additional detail.